For the MLA North America website: www.australian-beef.com

-Australian beef exports to the US in 2012 increased 34% on the record low shipments registered in 2011, but remained 1% below the five-year average.
+Australian beef exports to the US in 2013 decreased 5% from 2012, .
 The year-on-year growth in exports to the market were assisted by strong demand for manufacturing beef, as the US domestic lean beef supply was tight throughout the year.
-The 60 year low cattle herd, including cow and calf crop resulted in reduced cattle slaughter during 2012.
+The 60 year low cattle herd, including cow and calf crop resulted in reduced cattle slaughter during 2013.

 US beef imports were higher in 2012, with volumes increasing 8% year-on-year.
 The increase in beef imports was largely attributed to strong volumes from Australia, despite the relatively weak US$ throughout 2012.